-The Christian faith advances not by the sword, by the sword of the spirit, which is the word of God (Eph.
+The Christian faith advances not by the sword, but by the sword of the spirit, which is the word of God (Eph.
 6:17).
 Christianity eventually vanquished the Roman Empire, not by violent revolution, but by gospel preaching.
 The Bible’s imperial gospel defeated Rome’s imperial politics.

 Similarly in 1 Pet.
 2:13f., the apostle councils submission to ordered authority, both citizens to civil government, and slaves to masters.
 The Bible doesn’t champion slavery as an institution, but nor does it permit social revolution to overturn it.

 The Bible supports neither armed revolution nor obsequious passivity in the face of cultural evil.
 Christians are to oppose cultural evil always and everywhere, though in a responsible, measured, biblical way.